1998 Kansas State Wildcats football team

-The 1998 Kansas State Wildcats football team represented Kansas State University in the 1998 NCAA Division I-A football season.
-The team's head football coach was Bill Snyder.
-The Wildcats played their home games in KSU Stadium.
-1998 saw the Wildcats finish with a record of 11–2, and an 8–0 record in Big 12 Conference play.
+The 1998 Kansas State Wildcats football team represented Kansas State University as a member of the North Division of the Big 12 Conference during the 1998 NCAA Division I-A football season.
+Led by tenth-year head coach Bill Snyder, the Wildcats compiled an overall record of 11–2 with a mark of 8–0 in conference play, winning Big 12's North Division title.

 The Wildcats finished the regular season undefeated (11–0) and were ranked second in the nation ahead of their match-up with tenth-ranked Texas A&M in the 1998 Big 12 Championship Game.
 Kansas State lost in overtime, losing their chance at a national championship.

-After the Big 12 Championship Game, Kansas State did not receive a spot in the inaugural Bowl Championship Series despite being ranked in its top four as well as the highest ranked non-champion from any conference.
-They also were not invited to the Cotton Bowl Classic in Dallas, as the conference runner-up typically would be, or the Holiday Bowl in San Diego, which at the time was contracted to invite the third place team in the conference; those bowls chose Texas and Nebraska instead.
-Instead, Kansas State was invited to the Alamo Bowl, where it lost to the unranked Purdue Boilermakers, who drove 80 yards for a touchdown in the final minute to defeat Kansas State 37–34.

-Following the end of the season, a new rule was created.
-Nicknamed the "Kansas State Rule", the #3 ranked team would always have an automatic bid to a BCS bowl game.
+After the Big 12 title game, Kansas State did not receive a spot in the inaugural Bowl Championship Series (BCS) despite being ranked third, the highest ranking of non-champion from any conference.
+They also were not invited to the Cotton Bowl Classic in Dallas, as the Big 12 runner-up typically would be, or the Holiday Bowl in San Diego, which at the time was contracted to invite the third place team in the conference; those bowls chose Texas and Nebraska instead.
+Instead, Kansas State was invited to the Alamo Bowl, where the Wildcats lost to the unranked Purdue Boilermakers, who drove 80 yards for a touchdown in the final minute to defeat Kansas State 37–34.
+Following the season, a new rule was created.
+Nicknamed the "Kansas State Rule", the No. 3 ranked team would always have an automatic bid to a BCS bowl game.

-The Wildcats finished the season as the top scoring team in NCAA Division I-A (at 48 points per game), and set a school record for points scored with 610.
+The Wildcats finished the season as the top scoring team in NCAA Division I-A, at 48 points per game, and set a school record for points scored with 610.